mmcc007/fledge/index.md

 ## About the project

-Just the Docs is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).
+Fledge is &copy; 2019 by [Maurice McCabe](http://mauricemccabe.com).

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).
+Fledge is distributed by an [MIT license](https://github.com/mmcc007/fledge/tree/master/LICENSE.txt).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/mmcc007/fledge#contributing).

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+Fledge is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/pmarsceill/just-the-docs/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View our Code of Conduct](https://github.com/mmcc007/fledge/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.